merill/merill.github.io/_posts/2024-09-09-property-does-not-exist- as-declared-property.md

 ---
-title: Querying Graph directory containers with specific properties
+title: Filtering members in Entra groups and admin units
-description: Fix for Property 'extensionAttribute15' does not exist as a declared property or extension property
+description: Fix for Property 'extensionAttribute10' does not exist as a declared property or extension property
 date: 2024-07-22T07:03:08Z
 preview: ""
 tags: []